merty/wordpress-move/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Fixed the bug causing problems with other plugins such as Gravity Forms.

 = 1.3.1 =
 * Fixed several bugs.
 * Improved the performance of the plugin in complex tasks.